beeftapareseller/docs/src/UI/showSpinner.md

+---
+title: puter.ui.showSpinner()
+description: Shows an overlay with a spinner in the center of the screen.
+---

 Shows an overlay with a spinner in the center of the screen.
 If multiple instances of `puter.ui.showSpinner()` are called, only one spinner will be shown until all instances are hidden.

 ## Syntax